brson/brson.github.com/_posts/2016-11-30-starting-with-error-chain.md

 do a lot, but in this case the pattern is worth it: you really just want these four types to be at hand in every module of a crate.

-I not to rely too heavily on the automatic conversions from `foreign_links {
+I try not to rely too heavily on the automatic conversions from `foreign_links {
 }`.
 Foreign links are automatically converted to the local error type.
 They are easy to set up and make errors outside your control easy to interoperate with, but by taking the automatic conversion you lose the opportunity to add